 In this interview Kai Heron speaks to Zetkin Collective members Andreas Malm, Laudy van den Heuvel and Ståle Holgersen about the Collective’s writing process, climate denial and resistance to fossil fascism.

-Kai Heron: According to White Skin, Black Fuel’s (WSBF) flyleaf, twenty-one members of the Zetkin Collective collaborated on the book.
+Kai Heron: According to White Skin, Black Fuel’s (WSBF) flyleaf, 21 members of the Zetkin Collective collaborated on the book.
 But what is the Zetkin Collective?
 And what was it like to write a book with 20 other people?
 From the outside, this seems like quite a logistical feat!

 Laudy van den Heuvel: The Zetkin Collective is a pretty diverse group of scholars, students, alumni and activists that each have their own field of expertise within the subject of ecology and the far right.
 Some hold positions at different universities, but most of us are voluntary members.
 For the book, everyone basically did research within their own field of interest and expertise and delivered that to Andreas Malm, who compiled the information and turned it into a running and coherent text.